ahuber25/travel-mate/README.md

 # Travel Mate Project

 ## User Story
-- As travellers
+- As a traveller
-- We want to plan trips and add daily events on our devices and leave the paper behind and travel lite
+- I want to plan trips and add daily events on any  devices and leave the paper behind so I can travel lighter

 ## Criteria
-- When we start  the application
+- When I start  the application
-- Then we are presented a beautiful home screen, where you login and book your trip
+- Then I am  presented a beautiful home screen, where you login and book your trip
 - When I select book Trip
-- Then I can choose from the options or customized
+- Then I can choose from the options
+- When I select  Trip,
+- Then I can  use the option to block off days and dates for entire trip
+- When I select  events
+- Then I can add all events for the entire trip
-- When I select  Days
+- When I select  Days,
-- Then I can  the options to block off days and time for daily activities
+- Then I can  block off days and time for daily activities
+- When I complete my tip
+- Then I can close out the trip
 - To be continued